SurekshyaSharma/ust_cci_training/docs/using_cci.md

 # Using CumulusCI

-CumulusCI sits on top off the Salesfoce Command Line Interface (Salesforce CLI) and Github.
+CumulusCI sits on top off the Salesforce Command Line Interface (Salesforce CLI) and Github.
 It facilitates installing managed packages and data into your scratch orgs so you can get developing quickly upon scratch org creation.
-It also facilitates the creation of managed and unmanaged packages.
-Furthurmore it ushers you into a better itereative project cycle for collaborating with others.
+It also facilitates the creation of managed and un-managed packages.
+Furthermore, it ushers you into a better interactive project cycle for collaborating with others.

 ## Initing CumulusCI